casmith205/Train-Scheduler/README.md

 Add a train and see how long until the train arrives!

 ## Motivation
-Project to demonstrate basic Firebase integration.
+Project used to demonstrate basic Firebase integration.

 ## Technologies Used
 HTML, CSS, Bootstrap, JavaScript, jQuery, Firebase